mpagels/collectoPod/README.md

 Runs the app in the development mode.<br />

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-- Starts an express server on http://localhost:4000 where react fetches the data for the podcasts
+- Starts an express server on http://localhost:4000 where react fetches the data for the podcasts from.

 The page will reload if you make edits.<br />